-If you’re looking for a touch of whimsy to add to your life this spring, a pinch of fairy dust should do the trick.
+If you’re looking for a touch of whimsy to add to your life, a pinch of fairy dust should do the trick.
 If you don’t have any fairy dust, a sprinkle of glitter mixed with sugar is a quite handy substitute.

 Plant a Butterfly Bush.

-Keeping butterflies in your yard will guarantee that fairies will visit!
-You can research which flowers attract butterflies and bees together, then design and plant a garden as small or as large as you like.
+As a family, you can research which flowers attract butterflies and bees together, then design and plant a garden as small or as large as you like.

 Make a Fairy Garden.

 Your children may want to leave tiny sweet gifts, like a cookie crumb, to help attract fairies to their new nests.
 And if the fairies have already arrived, how about writing a story about them?

 Create Clay Critters.

 She loves making little clay gnomes!
 It’s very simple to make your own clay gnomes.
 To make the gnomes, just pinch off tiny pieces of clay, shaping them into a triangle (hat), circles, and squares (head, shirt, pants legs).
-Piece them together carefully; this is an excellent time to teach about scoring and slipping!
+Piece them together carefully.
+This is an excellent time to teach about scoring and slipping!
 Then you can play with your little gnomes, or even invite them to take a stroll in your garden.
 Here are excellent instructions for making more elaborate gnomes.

 Make a Toad Home.

 You can make a simple toad home to tuck into the earth out of just about anything – from a coffee can to a broken flower pot to a pre-made toad house.